Driving increased occupancy at senior living organizations requires something more than excellent clinical care or beautiful buildings.

 EDs struggle to hold sales teams accountable.
 They make cost-saving decisions that ultimately harm occupancy.
 They fail to create a culture that unites team members around the needs of your target audience.

-This six-week, LIVE online program gives EDs a crash course in our proven system for filling apartments and personalized guidance.
+We’ve launched our Executive Director Academy, this four-week, LIVE online program gives EDs a crash course in our proven system for filling apartments and personalized guidance.